High contrast books for babies or black and white books for babies should be called or referred to as newborn books.

 Tracking is when your baby moves his eyes to follow an object.
 Tracking helps your baby to learn where an object is in space and how it differs from its background so that he can reach for it.

 He discovers that objects have permanence by seeing that they move, yet remain the same.
 Since you are using high contrast which the baby prefers, the baby will more likely follow the object for longer periods of time with ease.

-To start with move objects left to right.
-Near 3 months, you can start to move objects up and down.
+To start with, move objects left to right.
+Near 3 months, you can move objects up and down.
 Once your baby masters following these movements, the last directions to try are horizontal tracking skills.

 #5.
 Extended Tummy Time: